markwylde/code-style/pages/07-error-handling.md

 :::danger
 **The Try-Catch Epidemic**

-Look at most Node.js codebases and you'll see this pattern—try-catch blocks everywhere, swallowing errors and losing crucial debugging information.
+Look at most Node.js codebases and you'll see this pattern, try-catch blocks everywhere, swallowing errors and losing crucial debugging information.
 :::

 Look at most Node.js codebases and you'll see this pattern: